-The process begins with a small biopsy, taken from the omentum tissue by an abdominal incision.
-The omental biopsy undergoes a proprietary decellularization process that separates stromal cells, from which induced pluripotent stem cells (iPSCs) are grown, and extracellular matrix (ECM), from which our proprietary thermo-responsive hydrogel is produced.
+The process begins with a small biopsy, taken from the patient’s omentum tissue by an abdominal incision.
+The omental biopsy undergoes a proprietary decellularization process that results in thermo-responsive hydrogel formation, while induced pluripotent stem cells (iPSCs) are re-programmed from patient’s mature cells.

-When combining the hydrogel with the iPSCs, functional, patient-specific spinal cord implants are created capable of bridging injured spinal tissue.
+Ex-vivo differentiation of iPSCs within the thermo-responsive hydrogel leads to the generation of a functional, patient-specific neural implants that are capable of bridging injured spinal tissue.

-Matricelf has achieved successful pre-clinical results on animals with spinal cord injuries, with 100% of the treated Spinal-cord injury regaining their walking ability following treatment with the Matricelf SCI regenerated implant.
-The unprecedented outcome paved the way for a first human clinical trial scheduled for 2022.
+Matricelf has demonstrated promising pre-clinical results on animals with spinal cord injuries.
+100% of the SC injured mice, treated with Matricelf neural implant, regained their walking ability.
+The unprecedented outcome paved the way for a first in human I/IIa clinical trial scheduled for 2024.